certbot/certbot/certbot/docs/install.rst

 so.

-You should definitely read the :ref:`where-certs` section, in order to know how to manage the certs manually. `Our ciphersuites page <ciphers.html>`__ provides some information about recommended ciphersuites.
+You should definitely read the :ref:`where-certs` section, in order to know how to manage the certificates manually. `Our ciphersuites page <ciphers.html>`__ provides some information about recommended ciphersuites.
 If none of these make much sense to you, you should definitely use the installation method